petitapetitio/o2anki/tests/assets/2_registered_cards_separated_a_single_line.md

 Q : question 1 ?
-R : answer 1
+A : answer 1
 <!-- ID : 1 -->

 Q : question 2 ?
-R : answer 2
+A : answer 2
 <!-- ID : 2 -->